sherlifelix/blog/_posts/2019-01-01-top-five-species-named-after-famous-people.md

 ---
 date: '2019-01-01 21:07 +0530'
 layout: blog_detail
-thumbnail: /assets/img/animation.png
+thumbnail: /assets/img/frog-1919289_1280.jpg
 author_name: sachin
 published: false
 title: Top Five Species named after famous people
-blog_highlight: >-
-  A lot of species are being discovered all around the world every day.
-  Scientists who ...
 blog_category: Nature
+description: A lot of species are being discovered all around the world every day...
 ---
 A lot of species are being discovered all around the world every day.
 Scientists who discovered them, get to have a little fun naming the species they discovered after years or months of hard work.
 Some of the species which have been named after famous people and caught the public’s attention are below :